 Continuous cover is an alternative to modern forestry systems where plantations of trees (often monocultures of one species) are grown for a fixed time and clearfelled entirely as a timber crop.
 Whilst clearfelling can produce profits, it has significant negative environmental and social impacts which can be avoided with continuous cover systems.

 Benefits of Continuous Cover:

 Reduced costs: The different growth rates and rotation lengths of species in a continuous cover woodland mean that several new generations of trees are already established when more mature trees are harvested.
-Young trees grow from fallen seed or regrow from a felled stool and shoot up rapidly towards light let in when an older tree is felled.
-This reduces or removes the significant costs of replanting and protecting a woodland after clearfell.
+Young trees grow from fallen seed, from root suckers on older trees and as coppice regrowth from felled trees.
+Young trees shoot up rapidly towards light let in when older trees are felled.
+This reduces or removes the significant costs of replanting a woodland after clearfell.

 Minimal Disturbance: The selective felling of individul trees and small coups means that the woodland as a whole is very little disturbed; the delicate woodland ecosystems and habitats are maintained rather than lost.
 The opening of the canopy when trees are harvested benefits many flora and fauna who thrive in the new light and space.
 Continuous cover woodlands are usually associated with high biodiversity value as the mixture of tree species and variety of habitats support greater numbers of other species.